-The Office for Responsible Conduct of Research has combined with the Office for Protection of Human Subjects to become Research Compliance Services.
-Research Compliance Services supports and protects the interests of the University, faculty, staff, students and research subjects in research compliance matters.
-Our key service areas include:
+Research Compliance Services (RCS) supports and protects the interests of the University, faculty, staff, students and human research subjects in research compliance matters through guidance, education, and technical assistance.

-- Training and education in research ethics and research compliance
+- Education in research ethics and research compliance